-As the director of DC user programs and as a researcher himself, Eric Palm knows a thing or two about the process of planning, guiding and publishing an experiment.
+As the deputy director of the lab and a researcher himself, Eric Palm knows a thing or two about the process of planning, guiding and publishing an experiment.
 Rather than a straight line from start to finish, he describes the process of gathering data as circular.

 "With any halfway decent experiment, you end up with more questions than you answer, and that's the cool thing about science," said Palm.
 "Science isn't about determining actual truth – it's about getting to our best understanding of the world we live in.
 We can get to a better and better understanding, but each new level kind of brilliantly reveals all these things we still don't know."